johnh-04/johnh-04/README.md

 > "If it is worth doing, it is worth doing right."

-I like turning ideas into working systems — fast, simple, effective.
+I like turning ideas into working systems by combining software, electronics, and intelligent logic.

 ---

 ## 🌐 Links

-* 🌍 Portfolio: *www.gpmartello.com*
+- 🌍 Portfolio: www.gpmartello.com
-* 📧 Contact: *vannimart74@gmail.com*
+- 📧 Email: vannimart74@gmail.com
-* 🧑‍💻 GitHub: *you are here*
+- 🧑‍💻 GitHub: you are here

 ---